Carole Siegel, Ed.D.

 Production & Administrative Internships

-Berkshire Theatre Group offers Production and Administrative Internships.
-Applicants for this program need to be students with some theatre experience who are looking to expand their knowledge with hands-on work and mentorship from professional department heads.
-Each intern is a crucial part of the creation and operation of the festival from running professional shows, to building sets, costumes, to house managing and working in our marketing and development departments.
+Berkshire Theatre Group offers internships and summer staff positions in both Production and the Administrative office.
+Applicants for the internship program need to be students with some theatre experience who are looking to expand their knowledge with hands-on work and mentorship from professional department heads.
+Staff members should have theatre experience and be prepared to lead and teach their department in a quick-paced environment.
+Each intern or staff member is a crucial part of the creation and operation of the festival from running professional shows, to building sets, costumes, to house managing and working in our marketing and development departments.
 This is the opportunity to gain familiarity and work experience in the theatre career you are headed towards.
 College credit is available by request.
-All internships include housing and meals.
-There is a one time fee for the meal plan.

 Directing, Design & Technical Direction

-Berkshire Theatre Group performing on five stages offers Assistantships in Directing, Design, and Technical Direction.
+Berkshire Theatre Group performing on four stages offers Assistantships in Directing, Design, and Technical Direction.
 Applicants for this program need to be aspiring students wanting to further their theatre careers with hands-on professional training.
-Those students in the Assistantship program will work alongside production interns in their particular field, as well as a chance to put what they have learned into practice.
-The Assistantship Program tuition for 2013 is $1,000 for Directing Assistantships and $700 for Design, and Technical Direction Assistantships.
+Those students in the Assistantship program will work alongside production interns and staff in their particular field, as well as a chance to put what they have learned into practice.
+The Assistantship Program tuition for 2014 is $1,000 for Directing Assistantships and $700 for Design and Technical Direction Assistantships.
 This tuition does include housing, meal plan and the following benefits.